Updated: 2 days ago

 Consumers want brands that are personal.
-Social media allows you to personalize on our own terms.
+Social media allows you to personalize on your own terms.
 It also puts a face to the business, allowing customers to understand who they’re doing business with.

-Think of social media as orientation before the first day of school.
-During orientation, you see where you’re going, meet your teachers, and adapt a sense of belonging before the first day.
+Think of social media as an orientation before the first day of school.
+During orientation, you see where you’re going, meet your teachers, and adopt a sense of belonging before the first day.

 Tip: Use your pages/platforms to share what your business does, why you do it, and where you’re located.
 For example, restaurants, (i.e. a pizza shop) don’t always offer ‘eat-in’ seating.
 Use social media to show your interior and exterior so customers know what to expect when they visit.